MichaelCurrin/preact-frontend-quickstart/README.md

 - Developer experience is limited - no CLI tooling to catch syntax or linting errors.
 - No use of JSX syntax.
 You can use `htm` though as covered in the Getting Started page of Preact.
-- No use of Prettify.
+- No use of Prettifier.
-    - Though, you can always use the online version at the [Prettier Playground](https://prettier.io/playground/).
-    - Or use NPX to download and run Pretttier as  `npx prettier -w main.js`.
-This requires Node to be installed but doesn't require Prettier to be installed.
 - Preact version is not locked.

 ### The demo